Skip to main content

 An introduction to the application of the principles of chemistry to environmental sciences.
 Topics include chemistry of the atmosphere, the continental landmasses, continental waters, and oceans.
 Includes discussion of the chemical factors influencing pollution and global climate change.

-Introduction to the history and theory of documentary film, with attention to significant film movements and cinematic innovations. and the aesthetic and ethical choices documentary filmmakers face as they document the world.
+Introduction to the history and theory of documentary film, with attention to significant film movements and cinematic innovations and the aesthetic and ethical choices documentary filmmakers face as they document the world.
 Students will participate in making a documentary short.

 History of computing technology and its impact on society, culture, and the environment from a global perspective and study of ethical behavior in the world of Internet and computer technology including property protection, crime, viruses, privacy, reliability, and work environments.